-In accordance with the Remuneration Policy, the remuneration package of the CEO15 and the other members of Executive Committee consisted in 2023 of:
+In accordance with the Remuneration Policy, the remuneration package of the CEO and the other members of Executive Committee consisted in 2024 of:

 - a fixed base remuneration;

 - a variable short-term incentive;

-- a variable long-term incentive16:
+- a variable long-term incentive;

 - · pension contributions; and

-- various other benefits.
+- · various other benefits.

-No shares, stock options, or other rights to acquire shares (or other share-based remuneration) were granted to or exercised by the CEO or the other members of the Executive Committee or have expired in 2023.
-No options under previous stock option plans were outstanding for the financial year 2023.
+Except for the variable long-term incentive of Thomas Mortier (see below), no shares, stock options, or other rights to acquire shares (or other share-based remuneration) were granted to or exercised by the CEO or the other members of the Executive Committee or have expired in 2024.
+No options under previous stock option plans were outstanding for the financial year 2024.